 And what should I do now?

 A new attack on the WPA2 protocol, used to encrypt wifi connections, has recently been published.
 Unfortunately, the attack is something that has been around for over a decade!

 This meets my definition of brilliant.
 The attack is blindingly obvious once it’s pointed out, but for over a decade no one noticed it.

 What can I do about that now?

 First of all: Don’t panic.
 Even though this is a serious vulnerability and you cannot do something about the actual vulnerability yourself, this probably won’t affect you too much.
-An attacker can decrypt your Wi-Fi traffic when he is so close to you that he can physically listen to your Wi-Fi signal.
+An attacker can decrypt your Wi-Fi traffic so close to you that he can physically listen to your Wi-Fi signal.
 However, it can only decrypt the wifi signal.
 He cannot join the wifi network or decrypt any further encryption that is in use.